 Many aspiring remote workers initially rely on the B211A Social/Business Visa.
 This is a single-entry visa valid for up to 60 days, which can typically be extended twice, allowing for a total stay of up to six months.
 The B211A is straightforward to apply for and requires less stringent financial evidence than a KITAS.

-However, the B211A is expressly designed for purposes such as visiting family, attending cultural exchanges, or engaging in non-commercial business meetings.
+However, the B211A is expressly designed for purposes such as visiting family, attending cultural exchanges or engaging in non-commercial business meetings.
 Crucially, this visa does not legally permit any form of productive employment or work in Indonesia, regardless of whether the income is sourced locally or overseas.
 Using the B211A for long-term remote work places the holder in breach of immigration law.

 The E33G Remote Worker KITAS is a Temporary Stay Permit that serves as Indonesia's closest operational equivalent to a dedicated digital nomad visa.
 The E33G is valid for up to one year and is typically extendable, allowing for a sustained period of residency.